-If you filter by search result feature, it is not guaranteed that all clicks for a given URL were on a link of that filtered feature type; however it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.
+If you filter by search appearance, it is not guaranteed that all clicks for a given URL were on the link with the filtered feature type.
 This is because clicks are assigned to a URL, not to a (URL + feature).
+However it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.

 The following metrics are available:

 - Clicks - Count of clicks from a Google search result that landed the user on your property.
 Learn more.